InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2023-01-27-player-report-1;-the-marshes-of-fort-thorham-(from-lionbeak-campaign).md

 To reach it, the party (Tabudai, Tarlandur, May, Reijo, Elmo and Klibo) has rented a swamp boat <a name="nf2"><sup>[[2]](#fn2)</sup><a> from a curious character named Stan <a name="nf3"><sup>[[3]](#fn3)</sup><a>, who keeps his business going in the town of Gosterwick, the second major settlement in the Burdock Valley.
 The first one is Atuk Re.

 After renting a boat for 70g, no contract signed, the party is given a ride by a company of seamen, sailing south by river, from Gosterwick to Atuk Re.
 The rented boat will later serve as a vehicle to reach the fort hidden in the swamp, unreachable by larger ships with a long keel.
 The party reaches the Fort as planned.
 It’s 4-5pm.
 The sun is settling.
 The party is tired.
 We enter the castle and camp inside the only fortified room left: the central room.
-The party will find comfort in that room for the next few days.
+The party will find comfort in that room for the next day.
 The gaming session ends.

 ---